rykerboeh/telco-churn-python/README.md

 ![Microsoft Excel](https://img.shields.io/badge/Microsoft_Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white)
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

-An end-to-end data engineering and analytics pipeline that ingests raw, multi-source building utility consumption data, implements a tiered SQL cleaning and aggregation workflow, constructs a 2030 net-zero forcast model in Python, and produces an executive-ready emissions dashboard in Tableau.

-This project aims to explore and analyze a telcom customer churn dataset to identify major drivers of customer churn and recommend a retention strategy.
+A churn-focused analytics workflow that ingests raw customer profiles, telecom plan information, and churn status, leveraging python statistical modeling to uncover churn trends and constructs customer segments to inform an actionable retention strategy for the organization.

 ---

 ## Business Case & Objectives
-The organization in question aims to acheive a net-zero carbon footprint, but lacks visibility into what business activities and real estate assets are driving environmental liabilities.
-The raw data is fragmented across multiple databases.
+The organization in question aims to reduce customer churn and maintain a healthy portfolio, but lacks visibility into what variables affect customer churn.

-This project aims to centralize the fragmented data into a unified consumption database, calculate a functional weighted carbon intensity metric, and craft a "business-as-usual" projection to track consumption against 2030 net-zero milestones.

-The telco churn project aims to leverage python to clean and analyze sample customer churn data to provide valuable churn insights and an actionable retention strategy for company stakeholders.
+This project aims to uncover which variables have the highest correlation with customer churn and define customer segments in order to construct a high-value customer retention strategy.

 ---